hanklikesmatcha/motion-design/README.md

 Done.

-By clicking the **Save ALL CHANGES** users may send the data to the server
+By clicking the **SAVE ALL CHANGES** users may send the data to the server

 5. Saved data must be restored on refresh or page load

 Done.

-The page will get the data after refreshing the page automatically by clicking the **Save ALL CHANGES**
+The page will get the data after refreshing the page automatically by clicking the **SAVE ALL CHANGES**

 ## Wireframe
 <img src="./pictures/wireframe.png" width="350">